 Do what’s right for you

-That might be moving home to figure things out, save some money or it might be moving to the other side of the world, teaching abroad, or working in a cafe for six months to fund several months of travelling.
-There’s no clear path, so don’t feel pressured to find one, just keep at it.
+That might be moving home to figure things out, saving some money or it might be moving to the other side of the world, teaching abroad, or working in a cafe for six months to fund several months of travelling.
+There’s no clear path, so don’t feel pressured to find one, just do what is right for you.

 Don’t compare yourself to others.

-It’s hard not to, we’re all guilty of it, but you cannot compare yourself to other people, end of.
+It’s hard not to, we’re all guilty of it, but you cannot compare yourself to other people.

-Life is a crazy wonderful ride and everyone is going on lil unexpected turns and adventures; there is no direct path of comparison between you, so there is no need to try and find one.
+Life is a crazy wonderful ride and everyone is going on little unexpected turns and adventures.
+There is no direct path of comparison between you, so there is no need to try and find one.